adap/flower/examples/embedded-devices/README.md

    # Bear in mind this might take a few minutes since the base images need to be donwloaded (~7GB) and decompressed.
    ```

-   Once your script finished, verify your `flower_client` Docker image is present.
+   Once your script is finished, verify your `flower_client` Docker image is present.
 If you type `docker images` you'll see something like the following:
    ```bash
     REPOSITORY      TAG       IMAGE ID       CREATED          SIZE
     flower_client   latest    87e935a8ee37   18 seconds ago   12.6GB